-- A Level geography is a diverse and forward thinking subject that is taught by an experienced team of subject specialists who are continuously strive to help students achieve their potential. - The visit to Iceland is amazing and is a further source of inspiration. - The geography groups always form strong friendships stemming from fieldwork together and varied teaching activities. - Practical fieldwork opportunities. - Develop a huge range of transferable skills that make you highly employable.
+- A Level geography is a diverse and forward thinking subject that is taught by an experienced team of subject specialists who are continuously strive to help students achieve their potential. - Visits in the past include Iceland, Italy and London.
+These help develop a greater geographical understanding. - The geography groups always form strong friendships stemming from fieldwork together and varied teaching activities. - Practical fieldwork opportunities. - Develop a huge range of transferable skills that make you highly employable.

-In Year 13 the course is assessed by 3 exams; Physical Systems (22%), Human Interactions (22%), Geographical Debates (36%) and an Independent enquiry project (22%).
+In Year 13 the course is assessed by 3 exams; Physical Systems (22%), Human Interactions (22%), Geographical Debates (36%) and an Independent enquiry project (20%).
 Questions involve completing short answers and a number of longer response and synoptic questions.